Study abroad in Germany, the home of IU

 Do I need to know German to study in Germany as an international student?

 It depends on the programme and university you choose.
 At IU, our programmes and materials are 100% in English.
-However, we do offer free online German courses if you’d like to learn the language to integrate better.

 How much does it cost to study in Germany as an international student?